How I started: my first cittern

 I played this first cittern in clubs all over Britain, and it attracted a lot of interest.
 A few people even asked me where they could get hold of one, and I told them I could make them one.

-But I’d discovered what I wanted to do with my life.
-I’d become an instrument builder.
+But I’d discovered what I would do with my life.
+I had become an instrument builder.

 The Martin C1 and Portuguese Guitarra that inspired my cittern